Can Eating Onions Really Help Lower Your Blood Sugar?

 Can Onions Lower Blood Sugar?

 If you're looking for ways to lower blood sugar, incorporating more low-carb veggies like onions into your diet may help.
-Onions have a low glycemic index (GI) of 15, which is helpful for people with diabetes, per Glycemic-Index.
+Onions have a low glycemic index, which may be helpful for people with diabetes, per the Mayo Clinic.
+Examples of other low-GI vegetables include leafy greens, raw carrots, kidney beans, chickpeas and lentils.

 Advertisement